Eugenia Farrar

-Eugenia Farrar (1875—1966), whose full name was Ada Eugenia Hildegard von Boos Farrar, was a mezzo-soprano singer and philanthropist.
+Eugenia Farrar (1875 – May 17, 1966), whose full name was Ada Eugenia Hildegard von Boos Farrar, was a mezzo-soprano singer and philanthropist.
 She was born in Sweden and lived most of her life in New York City.
 In the fall of 1907 she gave what is commonly believed to be the first live radio singing performance, when she sang over Lee de Forest's experimental transmitter located atop the Parker Building in New York City.

 Biography

 Farrar was born in Stockholm, Sweden in 1875.
 Her parents were Fredericka Wilhelmina Berglund and Count John Matthias von Böös, whose title was through the German "House of Böös zu Waldeck".
 After her father died when she was 17, she and her mother moved to the United States, settling in New York City, where Eugenia began to establish herself a professional singer, specializing in religious songs.
 On November 26, 1903 she married Leonard C. Farrar.
 She gave what is commonly believed to be the first live radio singing performance in the fall of 1907, when, while touring Lee de Forest's experimental radio station, she was encouraged by the inventor to perform two songs.

 Farrar did extensive work with families of prison inmates, and in 1908 announced plans to build a small settlement, Brookside Farm, located in Bardonia, for spouses and children of prisoners.
 However this effort proved unsuccessful.
 In December 1909 she was granted an "absolute divorce" on account of her husband's infidelities.
 It was noted at the time that the couple did not have any children.

 She performed in numerous charitable concerts, becoming known as the "Angel of the Tombs Prison" in recognition of her work supporting families of prisoners incarcerated there.
 However, she ultimately faced severe financial problems, which led to her declaring bankruptcy in 1916.

 The May 22, 1957 episode of the This Is Your Life television program honored Lee de Forest, and Farrar was one of the featured guests.
 Joining her was Oliver Wyckoff, who had reported hearing her 1907 broadcast while a Navy radio operator stationed aboard the U.S.S.
 Dolphin, which was docked at the Brooklyn Navy Yard.

 Farrar died on May 17, 1966, and an urn containing her ashes was given to Oliver Wyckoff.
-After Wyckoff's death in 1973, the urn was transferred to storage at the Brooklyn Navy Yard.
+After Wyckoff's death in 1973, the urn was in turn transferred to Wyckoff’s daughter, Marjorie Collins, then to granddaughter Nancy Hefter, then to great granddaughter Sharon Loving, who gave the urn for storage at the Brooklyn Navy Yard.
 In 2008, Navy Yard employees Melissa Dubbin and Aaron S. Davidson prepared a replacement urn, which was placed on display along with biographical information at the Green-Wood cemetery in New York City.